bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Labs/lab2.md

 ### Working with rasters in Arc Ascii format

-One of the raster formats is teh so-called [Arc Ascii](https://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/esri-ascii-raster-format.htm) format.
+One of the raster formats is the so-called [Arc Ascii](https://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/esri-ascii-raster-format.htm) format.
 An ArcAScii raster is an ascii file (ie text, not binary) that has the header at the top of the file, followed by the data values.

 ![Arc Ascii example](arcasciiexample.png)

 Write code to read a raster from file.
-Define  an appropriate structure to store a grid that contains all other information (rows, columns, xllcorner, etc).
-Include a function to read a grid  from file
+Define  an appropriate structure for a grid that contains all other information (rows, columns, xllcorner, etc).
+Include a function to read a grid  from file .

 _Grid* grid_from_file(FILE* infile)_